SPACE DYNAMICS AND MISSIONS - 2022/3

 Expected prior learning: It is helpful, but not essential, to have studied module EEE2043 – Space Engineering and Mission Design (5-spe), or to have equivalent learning.

 Module purpose: This module gives a hands on approach to mission analysis and develops mathematical descriptions of the natural orbital and rotational motions of spacecraft.
 Material is delivered through a series of lectures, group problem solving and assessed assignments.
-The application to mission design is explored through group work and assessed labs.
+The application to mission design is explored through group work and coding assignments.

 Electrical and Electronic Engineering